 Meet the Expert

-Amongst a wide range of flowers available for a stunning blue arrangement, delphinium and hydrangea are a go-to, says McNeff.
-“They're available year-round and very easily accessible.
-For something more unique, I recommend Muscari or hyacinth.”
+Delphinium and hydrangea are the go-tos for a stunning blue arrangement, as they're available year-round and very easily accessible.
+For something more unique, opt for Muscari or hyacinth.

 Read on for 21 dynamic blue wedding flower ideas you'll love.

 Small in size but not in impact, the electric, though oftentimes pastel, blue of tweedia should definitely be considered as a candidate.
-“Tweedia & Larkspur work so well as filler blooms,” says McNeff.
+“Tweedia and larkspur work so well as filler blooms,” says McNeff.
 Just a few sprigs and your eye will be instantly drawn to the cool accent.

 Enhance the Venue